- POST-OP INSTRUCTIONS

 The night of your hair transplant and for the next few nights, you are encouraged to sleep with your head elevated on pillows.
 Medication is given for sleep and pain (if needed).
 Antibiotics are generally not required.
-The morning after your hair transplant surgery, you will remove the headband and shower and shampoo your scalp three times – just for the first day.
+The morning after your hair transplant surgery, you will remove the headband and shower and shampoo your scalp three times (morning, noon, and night) — just for the first day.
 We’ll call you the next day to make sure that everything is OK.
-You won’t need to come into the office at this time, but are welcome to do so.
+You won’t need to come into the office at this time but are welcome to do so.

-Although you must be very gentle for the first week after hair loss surgery, normal shampooing, brushing and hair care can be resumed after ten days since, by this time, the grafts are firmly in place.
+Although you must be very gentle for the first week after hair loss surgery, normal shampooing, brushing, and hair care can be resumed after ten days since, by this time, the grafts are firmly in place.
 You can also have a haircut at this point.
-You are able to dye your hair, if you choose, four weeks after the hair transplant.
+You are able to dye your hair four weeks after the hair transplant.

-Generally patients can resume normal daily routine almost immediately.
+Generally, patients can resume their normal daily routine almost immediately.
 Exercise can be started the second day following your procedure.
 For the first 10 days, you should avoid any activities that rub or put direct pressure on your scalp.

-We ask you to return to the office for a ten day follow-up visit, but for those who live at a distance from our facilities this can generally be handled by phone.
+We ask you to return to the office ten days after surgery for a follow-up visit, but for those who live at a distance from our facility, this can generally be handled by phone.

 What To Expect After Your Hair Transplant Surgery

-The newly transplanted hair begins to grow at around 10 weeks.
+The newly transplanted hair begins to grow at approximately 10 weeks.
 It is long enough to be groomed in about 6 months and, in most cases, will be fully grown in at one year.
 In the few months following hair surgery, before the new hair starts to grow, there may be some shedding of your original hair so that the transplanted area may temporarily appear slightly thinner.
-This is a transient phenomenon and will be corrected when the new hair begins to grow.
+This is a temporary situation.
+The shed hair will begin to regrow about the same time as the newly transplanted hair begins to grow.
 It should not be a cause for concern.
 For more about shedding, please read Shedding After a Hair Transplant.

 The following table describes the usual course for persons having Follicular Unit Extraction (FUE).
 There will generally be significant person to person variability, so if you do not follow the course exactly, do not be concerned.